hning87/DATS-6103-Individual-Project-3/README.md

 ### Introduction
 Science and technology are virtually the driving forces that promote the life quality of people and economic growth of a nation.
-A detailed analysis on scienfitic research and expenditure would greatly help us to grasp the lastest trend in the world.
+A detailed analysis on scienfitic research and expenditure would greatly help us to grasp the latest trend in the world.

 ### Data Source:
 World Bank